Today's Top Gainer

 GMR Megawide Cebu Airport Corporation (GMCAC)

 In line with the concession agreement, GMCAC successfully commissioned Terminal 2 of Mactan Cebu International Airport on July 1, 2018.
-The terminal building was inaugurated by Honble President of Philippines Rodrigo Duterte in a ceremony held on 7th June where the President called Terminal 2 as the most beautiful airport in the world.
+The terminal building was inaugurated by Honble President of Philippines Rodrigo Duterte in a ceremony held on June 7, 2018 where the President called Terminal 2 as the most beautiful airport in the world.
+Currently, GMCAC is renovating Terminal 1 (domestic) which will increase its capacity to 11 Mn pax from existing 4.5 Mn pax.

 Energy Sector Outlook and Future Plan